sushengyang/wwblog/source/2016-03-03-anomaly-detection-using-stl.md

 # Why the log- and back-transforms?

+Not all decompositions involve log transforms, but this one does.
 The reason has to do with the nature of the decomposition.
 STL decomposition is always _additive_:

 <p style="text-align:center;font-style:italic">y = s + t + r</p>